Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Background

 \subsection{Intel SGX}

-Intel SGX~\cite{McKeen13} is a set of new x86 instructions that designed for improving the security of application code and data.
+Intel SGX is a set of x86 instructions designed for improving the security of application code and data.
 On SGX-enabled platforms, ones need to partition the application into both trusted part and untrusted part.
 The trusted part, dubbed enclave, is located in a dedicated memory portion of physical RAM with strong protection enforced by SGX.
 The untrusted part is executed as an ordinary process and can invoke the enclave only through the well-defined interface, named \textit{ecall}, while the enclave can encrypt clear data and send to untrusted code via the interface named \textit{ocall}.
 Furthermore, decryption and integrity checks are performed when the data is loaded inside the enclave.
 All other software, including OS, privileged software, hypervisor, and firmware cannot access the enclave's memory.
-In that way, outside applications (e.g. malicious software) cannot learn the plaintext.

-SGX's enclave is constructed with very limited $128$ MB cache memory size.
-That memory is used for both SGX metadata and the enclave itself.
 The actual memory for storing data in the enclave is only up to $96$ MB.
-SGX will automatically apply page swapping with proper integrity and confidentiality guarantees when allocating more than $96$ MB.

-SGX has a remote attestation feature that allows to verify the creation of enclaves on a remote server.
-During the creation, initial code and data are loaded into the enclave for measurement.
-Then, the enclave attests itself to the remote provider via authentication checking.
-After that, an encrypted communication channel can be established between the two parties.
-Secrets such as credentials or sensitive data can be provisioned directly to the enclave.
+Above that, SGX will automatically apply page swapping.
+SGX also has a remote attestation feature that allows to verify the creation of enclaves on a remote server and to create a secure communication channel to the enclaves.

-There has been a lot of existing SGX side-channel attacks such as hardware side-channels~\cite{Yarom14}, cache timing~\cite{Brasser17,Gotzfried17,Hahnel17}, and page-fault attacks~\cite{Shinde16,Xu15}.
-However, we are also aware that the security in future SGX versions will be improved by both hardware and software based countermeasures~\cite{Fisch17}.
-For instance, Dr. SGX~\cite{Brasser19} provided new data randomisation strategies to defence against side-channel attacks that target data access patterns.
-Cloak~\cite{Gruss17} implements new hardware transaction memory techniques to detect and prevent adversarial observation of cache misses on the sensitive code and data.
-Sanctum~\cite{Costan16} and Varys~\cite{Oleksenko18} provide new verifiable hardware/software extensions to mitigate page-fault attacks.
+There has been a lot of existing SGX side-channel attacks such as hardware side-channels~\cite{Yarom14}, cache timing~\cite{Brasser17}, and page-fault attacks~\cite{Shinde16}.
+However, we are also aware that the security in future SGX versions will be improved~\cite{Brasser19}.